emard/ulx3s_c64/README.md

 This repo comes with free generic ROMs from [MEGA65](https://github.com/MEGA65/open-roms/tree/master/bin) project.
-The script "getrom.sh" in "roms" directory will help real stuff for small recompilation excercise.
+The script "getrom.sh" in "roms" directory will get real stuff for small recompilation excercise.

 Keyboard works.